Carney & Wehofer Family

 1. King Henry III PLANTAGENET, Of England, b.
 1 Oct 1207, Winchester Castle, Hampshire, England Find all individuals with events at this location, d.
 16 Nov 1272, Winchester, London, England Find all individuals with events at this location (Age 65 years)

-2. King Of The Romans Earl Richard PLANTAGENET, Of Cornwall, b.
+2. King Richard PLANTAGENET, of Cornwall King of the Romans, b.
 5 Jan 1209, Windsor Castle, Hampshire, England Find all individuals with events at this location, d.
 2 Apr 1272, Berkhampsted, Berkhampsted, Hertfordshire, England Find all individuals with events at this location (Age 63 years)

 3. Joan OF ENGLAND, b.
 22 Jul 1210, d.
 4 Mar 1238, Havering atte Bower, Essex, England Find all individuals with events at this location (Age 27 years)